soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/Yrah.md

 1. Importance of the Demonomicon (that it will play a role)
 2. Importance of the Emperor (that someone will attempt to kill him with a great black blade)

+"I don't know much about my distant past.
+I know only what Tasha and Zagyg told me of it.
+You see, my life didn't go as planned...I'll start with what I've been told.
+I grew up learning magic from my parents, and eventually I joined my own group of adventurers headed by Mordenkainen.
+We called ourselves the Citadel of Eight.
+At some time, I left the circle and sought to enter the Abyss.
+What for, I cannot say.
+I have no memory of it.
+My memory begins with the face of my captor--then and still.
+Ahmon-Ibor the Sibilant Beast.
+The Deep Father.
+The Demogorgon.
+He...he can control me.
+Not all the time, only when he sees me.
+He used me as a tool, but I had enough freedom to continue learning the magic of the Prime Material.
+I learned things no other mortal knows.
+I used my power to understand the Planescape and its history.
+To understand and watch the Prime Material grow.
+I watched the City and its people grow and change while I remained trapped in Abysm.
+I became powerful enough to escape Demogorgon and come here, but Zagyg and Tasha saw my return as a threat.
+They saw the Demogorgon's control over me as a threat.
+It was enough.
+They imprisoned me here two hundred years ago."